 Impact, Influence & Outreach

-- Project will aim to develop an evidence base on the relationship between health, temperature, energy use and energy efficiency to help better target policies to achieve multiple co-benefits.
+- The project aims to develop an evidence base on the relationship between health, temperature, energy use and energy efficiency.
+This will help target policies better to achieve multiple benefits and to reduce inequalities.

 Alison Moody (UCL Epidemiology & Public Health)

 Cesar De Oliveira (UCL Epidemiology & Public Health)